cometbft/cometbft/docs/references/config/config.toml.md

 in round `r` is `timeout_precommit + r * timeout_precommit_delta`.

 ### consensus.timeout_commit

-How long we wait after committing a block, before starting on the new height.
+How long a node waits after committing a block, before starting on the next height.
-This gives us a chance to receive some more precommits, even though we already have +2/3.

 ```toml
 timeout_commit = "1s"
 ```